-In short, yogic attunement powers may explain or explain away guru claims of past lives too.
-In the case of Yogananda who said he had been William the Conqueror, there is a scene where he enters a building and describes the rooms in it to his secretary - before he entered those rooms, that is.
+Some developed yogi powers may explain or explain away guru claims of past lives.
+In the case of Yogananda who said he had been William the Conqueror, there is a scene where he enters a building started by William but expanded and completed after the body of William had exploded in his coffin, creating a horrible smell that sent mourners running for the exits (!).
+Yogananda described rooms that William had not built or been in - described the rooms to his secretary at the time - before he entered those rooms, that is.
 Some have taken that scenario as evidence that Yogananda had been William the Conquer, who started the building.
-But if the building had been changed since William, that disproves the simple view that "He had been William and he remembered his buildings" - no matter how others had changed them later on, after William died and his belly burst - That scene is described in chronicles.
+However, so far as the rooms were not there at the time of William, it disproves the simple view that "He had been William and he remembered his buildings" - no matter how others had changed them later on, after William died and his belly burst so badly.

 1. You might think that such an enlightened guy would be a good guy in future lives, but study the evidence.
 He also told friends back in India that he had once been a vicious, murderous desert marauder, and the thought of it made Yogananda shudder, Sailendra Dasgupta informs.
 He was Yogananda's secretary in India and wrote his biography in time [Psy 111-12].

 2. Also consider how the guru never taught kriya in the lives he had lived after he was enlightened by Krishna.
 Two cats have been taken out of the bag now.